3liz/lizmap-documentation/source/install/linux.rst

    # Restart PostgreSQL
    service postgresql restart

+For installing Lizmap tables into the PostgreSQL database (instead of SqLite by default), you can continue until the next section below when you need to edit the file :file:`lizmap/var/config/profiles.ini.php`.

 FTP Server: pure-ftpd
 =====================

-.. note:: This section is optional
+.. note:: This section is optional, you can setup your own way of transferring data from QGIS GIS technicians to the Lizmap server.

 Install
 -------